- The longitudinal study examined the development of pairs of twins growing up in various parts of Belgium.

 What’s more, children raised in low-green environments were more likely to have an IQ below 80.
 Similarly, while 11.9 percent of kids raised in a green environment had an IQ in the superior range, only 4.2 percent of kids raised in low-green environments tested in this range.

-🌱 Did you know that spending time outdoors can have a wide range of health benefits, like building your immune syst… https://t.co/ME4t7XJmnr— Queensland Health (@Queensland Health)1594596631.0
+🌱 Did you know that spending time outdoors can have a wide range of health benefits, like building your immune system and lowering your blood pressure?
+Gardening is a great way to connect with nature and as an added bonus, you get the joy of watching something you planted bloom. pic.twitter.com/8Mo4ZP8l3P— Queensland Health (@qldhealthnews) July 12, 2020

 It’s not completely clear what explains these findings, but the study notes that previous research has revealed: